The Namibia Revenue Agency Act, Act 12 of 2017 was gazette on 12 December 2017.

 The tax laws, outlined below, are from the commencements of Namibia Revenue Agency Act administered by NamRA.
 To establish the Namibia Revenue Agency and to provide for its powers, functions and management; and to provide for incidental matters.
 Arr

-Non-Compliance is the failure or refusal to act in accordance with a law, regulation, or terms of a contract.
+Non-compliance is the failure or refusal to act in accordance with a law, regulation, or terms of a contract.
 In this regard, it is the failure or refusal to comply with the tax laws of Namibia.
 Non-compliance with tax laws includes a range of activ

 This page aims to inform you of our policies regarding the collection, use and disclosure of Personal Data when you use our Service and the choices you have associated with that data.
 The Namibia Revenue Agency (NamRA) (“us”, &am